 The premium quality milk that our cows give is treated with the same sort of care as the land.
 Nothing is rushed in production.
 Traditional farmhouse methods, slow cooking and allowing time to let flavours develop ensure that the products are unspoilt and taste amazing.

 Artisan - noun - (of food or drink) made by craftsmen in a traditional or non-mechanised way using high quality ingredients

-The product range is created and packaged, mostly by hand, less than 300 metres from the milking barn.
+The product range is manufactured and packed less than 300 metres from the milking barn.
 Our dedicated team use traditional processes and slow cooking methods.
 Yogurts and cheeses are made in small batches and allowed to naturally mature so that the cultures are just right and the flavours have time to develop.
-Cottage Cheese curds are rinsed and drained for 3 days before turning lightly with sea salt.
-Butter is traditionally churned and hand rolled.
-Finally products are packaged by hand.
+Cottage Cheese curds are rinsed and drained for 24 hours before turning lightly with sea salt.
+Butter is traditionally churned and salted before hand packing.

 Our Clotted Cream is left to set overnight and then scalded to create a beautiful natural crust, the way it would have been made in a farmhouse kitchen a century ago.
 Mascarpone is made using double cream and pure organic lemon juice, just as it would have been in Italy 200 years ago.